qsnake/gpaw/doc/documentation/manual.rst

 ----

 The default mode (``mode='fd'``) is Finite Differece.
-This means that the wave functins will be expanded on a real space grid.
+This means that the wave functions will be expanded on a real space grid.
 The alternative is to expand the wave functions on a basis-set constructed as linear combination as atomic-like orbitals, in short LCAO.
 This is done by setting (``mode='lcao'``).